 This is especially true if you have braces, implants, crowns, or any other dental conditions that require a more thorough clean up.

-You need to concentrate on making the correct moves, reaching the hidden spots, and spending sufficient time in cleaning every area.
+You need to concentrate on making the correct moves, reaching the hidden spots and spending sufficient time in cleaning every area.

 This is less of a hassle if the brush is automated.
 It reaches deeper, and gives you little beeps as reminders that you need to move on to the next spot, or that your one and a half minute of brushing is done.

-Harder on the Wrist
+Harder on the wrist

 Moving the brush can be hard for some people, if they have issues with their wrists or fingers.
 It could put them off brushing altogether.

-Is it Better to Use a Waterpik or a Dental Floss?
+Which Is Better?
+Waterpik or Dental Floss?

 The same argument that we had previously about using an electric versus a manual toothbrush, goes for using dental floss as compared to using a waterpik

 This is basically why you should spend your money on a costly device instead of using a simple thread.